Heart development

 In cell biology, an important challenge is to understand how progenitors are deployed to build an organ and by which mechanisms are driven cell fate decisions and lineage diversification.
 The heart is the first organ formed during development and represents a good model to address these questions.
+To ensure the harmonious morphogenesis of the heart, progenitors need to be specified, patterned and migrate at the right time and at the correct place.
+Any defects during this critical stage of development leads to congenital heart diseases, which represent the first cause of severe birth malformations.
+Because heart and head muscle development are tightly linked some rare syndromes affect both muscles.
+The mechanisms leading to these syndromes are still not completely understood.

-Previous studies have shown that, already at the time of gastrulation, cardiac progenitors are regionally restricted, contributing to a particular heart region and also restricted in their lineage with very few progenitors able to contribute to more than one cell type.
+Previous studies have shown that, already at the time of gastrulation, cardiac and head muscle progenitors are regionally restricted, contributing to a particular heart region and also restricted in their lineage with very few progenitors able to contribute to more than one cell type.
 We have in addition found that all progenitors are not homogenous, expressing the transcription factor Mesp1 at different time points.
 Left ventricular progenitors for example express Mesp1 a day earlier than atrial progenitors showing, that cardiac progenitors are much more heterogeneous than previously thought.
 Using lineage tracing and transcriptomics at the single cell level, we have uncovered how the heart is built from distinct progenitors with different potential.
 It provides a description of distinct progenitor populations with different molecular signature and that localized differently in the embryo.

 Our next challenges are now to understand how cardiac progenitor heterogeneity affects their cellular and regional fate by: